almqv/ailib/README.md

 my_neural_network.think( [0.2] ) # Make the AI "think" about "0.2" and it will give out 1 output.

-# This network does not do anything really.
+# This network does not really do anything usefull.
-# Examples on how to optimize the network will come when I have implemented that feature.
+# Examples on how to optimize a network with this library will come whenever I have implemented that feature.
 ```

 ## Features